 - Stage values are based on a vertical reference that is unique to each station.
 As a result, absolute values of stage are not comparable between stations, but relative changes in stage are. - Stage provides an estimation of water level at the station and can explain some of the events that are occurring with other parameters (i.e. Specific Conductivity, DO, turbidity).
-Stage increases during precipitation events due to increased runoff from the surrounding area (see Figure 13). - Precipitation data was obtained from Environment Canada's St. John's Airport weather station and supplemented with data from 'The Weather Network' when EC data was unavailable. - During the deployment period, the stage values ranged from 0.58m to 1.03m, with the maximum level being reached after a significant rainfall event of 57mm over 2 days (October 17th-18th).
+Stage increases during precipitation events due to increased runoff from the surrounding area (see Figure 13). - Precipitation data was obtained from Environment Canada's St. John's Airport weather station and supplemented with data from 'The Weather Network' when EC data was unavailable. - During the deployment period, the stage values ranged from 0.55m to 1.99m.
+However, the maximum value is inaccurate as this value was recorded due to interference from ice covering the equipment in the river on December 15th.

-Figure 13: Daily average stage values (m) at Outer Cove Brook at Clovelly Golf Course and daily total precipitation values (mm) from Environment Canada's St. John's Airport Station for the deployment period October 8, 2013 to November 6, 2013.
+Figure 13: Daily average stage values (m) at Outer Cove Brook at Clovelly Golf Course and daily total precipitation values (mm) from Environment Canada's St. John's Airport Station for the deployment period November 6, 2013 to December 17, 2013.